Bat, Island Flying Fox

 STATUS IN WILD:

 They are threatened by a combination of loss of habitat and local hunting for food, as well as being killed as a pest by fruit growers.
 Fruit bats being considered a delicacy on Guam and some of the Northern Marianas led to a vast commercial trade.
-In 1989 all species of Pteropus were placed on Appendix 2 (threatened) of CITES and at least seven on Appendix 1 (endangered).
+In 1989 all species of Pteropus were placed on Appendix II (threatened) of CITES and at least seven on Appendix I (endangered).
 The subspecies P. h. maris of the Maldives is considered endangered due to limited distribution and excessive culling.
 The commerce in fruit bats continues either illegally or because of inadequate restrictions.
 Predators other than man are birds of prey, snakes, and other mammals.
+Listed as a species of Least Concern by IUCN.